ROCm/rocm-install-on-linux/docs/how-to/3rd-party/pytorch-install.rst

        docker run -it --device=/dev/kfd --device=/dev/dri --group-add video ubuntu:20.04

-   Install ROCm using the directions in the :doc:`Installation section </how-to/index>`.
+   Install ROCm using the directions in the :ref:`rocm-install-overview` section.

    **Option 3:**

    Install on bare metal.
-Check :doc:`/reference/system-requirements` and install ROCm using the directions in the :doc:`Installation section </how-to/index>`.
+Check :ref:`system-requirements` and install ROCm using the directions in the  :ref:`rocm-install-overview` section.

 2. Install the required dependencies for the wheels package.